Components Of Autonomous Photovoltaic Installations

 Advantages and disadvantages of autonomous solar installations

-The isolated photovoltaic solar installations have the advantage that they do not depend on external elements to supply themselves with energy and the direct cost of the kilowatt hour of energy is zero.
+Isolated photovoltaic solar installations have the advantage that they do not depend on external elements to supply energy and the direct cost of the kilowatt hour of energy is zero.

-Unlike photovoltaic solar installations connected to the network, it is necessary to provide a system for acomulating energy so that it can be used at those times when photovoltaic panels do not generate electricity because they do not receive radiation.
+Unlike photovoltaic solar installations connected to the network, it is necessary to provide a system for acomulating energy to be able to use it in those hours that the photovoltaic panels do not generate electricity because they do not receive radiation.
 The installations connected to the network do not have this drawback since the surplus of energy can be supplied to the electrical network generated and supplied when necessary.

 Specific elements for autonomous solar installations

-In addition to the common elements of photovoltaic solar installations there are a series of elements that are completely necessary for the operation of this type of facilities:
+In addition to the common elements of photovoltaic solar installations there are a number of elements that are completely necessary for the operation of this type of facility:

 - The inverters of direct current to alternating current.

-Investors are in charge of converting the energy in the form of direct current that is obtained in the solar panel to alternating current.
-Because photovoltaic solar panels generate electricity in direct current and that most electrical devices that we are going to use require that the current input be in alternating current we will need to convert the generated direct current into alternating current.
+The inverters are responsible for converting the energy in the form of direct current that is obtained in the solar panel to alternating current.
+Due to the fact that photovoltaic solar panels generate electricity in direct current and that the majority of electrical devices that we are going to use require that the current input be in alternating current we will need to convert the direct current generated in alternating current.

 Last review: May 18, 2018